Managing the pain of rheumatoid arthritis

 A. Non-drug therapy for pain

 Strong muscles take weight off painful joints.
-Simple forearm exercises may help reduce hand pain whereas straight leg raising (quadriceps) exercises may help reduce knee pain.
+How do you know if your muscles are weak?
+If you cannot undo a jar or get out of a chair/car easily, then you have weak muscles.
+Simple forearm exercises (such as sustained squeezing of a rolled-up sock while resting the arm on a cushion) will reduce hand pain and straight leg raising (quadriceps) exercises will reduce knee pain .
 Some patients with RA will of course find it difficult to exercise because of fatigue, which is a common symptom of rheumatoid arthritis.
-However for many patients, gentle exercise will be beneficial; for example, walking laps in a swimming pool allows for muscle strengthening while reducing load through an inflamed or damaged joint.
+However for many patients, gentle exercise will be beneficial; for example, walking laps in a swimming pool allows for leg muscle strengthening while reducing load through an inflamed or damaged joint.
+Aim to get strong before taking up more aerobic activities like brisk walking or exercise bike.

 If joint damage is severe then sometimes the only therapy that will help relieve pain significantly is to surgically replace the joint.
 Joint replacement is successful treatment for severe arthritis involving the knee and hip, but can also sometimes be used in the shoulder, elbow and small joints of the hand.